 Of the sites we analysed using the BuiltWith technology lookup service, 53% were either custom built websites or using a CMS that BuiltWith was unable to recognise.

 16% of sites were built on the Sitecore experience management platform.
 These include Baker & McKenzie, Morgan Lewis, Hogan Lovells, Ropes & Gray and Herbert Smith Freehills amongst others.
+Efficiencies in language translation in Sitecore has also made the platform popular within the legal sector.

 Sitecore is regarded as a leader in web content management by Gartner and the system provides not only content management but digital asset management, personalisation, A/B and multivariate testing, lead scoring and nurturing, analytics and automation and comes with a significant price tag.